NBCK99/bodygame/README.md

     python bodygame.py

 (Or 'py bodygame.py' or 'python3 bodygame.py'.)
 By default, the program will create "output.txt" where you will find your story skeleton!
-(If you want to display output in the console, change write_to_txt in vars.py to False.
+If you want to display output in the console, change write_to_txt in vars.py to False.
+In fact, [vars.py](../master/vars.py) has many easy-to-edit variables to customize your output.

-#More Info
-**bodygame.py** is a Python program that creates an instance of the Body Game, which was devised by Brian Ramirez Kyle.
-His story (which can be found here: http://www.metabods.com/mb/stories/Body_game.html) directly inspired this program.

-Another author, matt1008, wrote another Encounter for the Body Game, also inspired by BRK.
-Additionally, as I've created this program, BRK has begun a new story in this format, Encounter 813.
-Both of these can also be found on Metabods.

-The idea of the Body Game is an experimental erotic story format.
-BRK used Excel spreadsheets and lots of formulae to generate the skeleton of a story wherein players of a mysterious and futuristic game experience randomly chosen changes to their bodies, with overrides throwing in more randomness.

-In this program, I have tried my hand at making a program in Python that automatically generates the same sort of skeleton outline of a story.
-After talking a bit to Brian I got his spreadsheets to help inspire me a bit, and so I could include some things that haven't made it into stories yet.
-Not everything from his work is in this program, and not everything in this program directly correlates to another person's creations.
-I cherish collaboration.

-On that note, I'm an entirely self-taught coder.
-I'd seriously appreciate any feedback on my style or implementation.
-I know I'm sometimes doing something the hard way, but it's often the solution that makes most intuitive sense to me.
-The problem is I don't learn by relying on my intuition!

-Feel free to edit any part of this code except the license information.
-You might want to add possible changes or edit the starting ranges for your players.
-A list of simple, easy-to-edit variables can be found in vars.py.
-I've left lots of comments to help you find your way around customizing things even if you're pretty code illiterate.

-If you have anything you want to discuss (feedback, suggestions, feature requests, bug reports), please open an issue in the Issues tab or email me privately at chrhyman@gmail.com
+## Free use
 This Python code is released under the MIT License, found below.

 This code has been made available under this license by its creator free of charge.